cstalhem/cstalhem.github.io/content/posts/2025/06/pihole-dns-and-nice-urls-with-traefik.md

 ---
+draft: false
+summary: Configuring my HomeLab to use a Reverse proxy (Traefik) and setting up a DNS-based adblocker for the network.
+thumbnail: ""
 title: PiHole, DNS and nice URLs with Traefik
 date: 2025-05-06T11:36:00
-draft: false
+description: ""
-categories:
+categories: map-name-homelab
-  - homelab
 tags:
-  - dns
+  - map-name-dns
-  - pi-hole
+  - map-name-pi-hole
-thumbnail: ""
-description: ""
 ---

 ## Background